 Cleaning the Singer Industrial Sewing Machine Head Unit

 There are many YouTube videos on simple ways to clean vintage and antique sewing machines (VSMs).
-One of the best methods is to use original Gojo hand cleaner WITHOUT PUMICE.
-That is CRITICAL, or you'll destroy your machine's finish.
+One of the best methods is to use the original Gojo hand cleaner WITHOUT PUMICE.
+That is CRITICAL, or you’ll destroy your machine’s finish.
 Learn this cleaning method by watching Ray Elkins in his YouTube video.
-I've included the video here for your convenience since he's willing to share the information with the masses. :) I polished the bare metal surfaces with Simichrome Polish and a Dremel with a buffing tip, as well as a small wire wheel in the Dremel to remove rust.
+I’ve included the video here for your convenience since he’s willing to share the information with the masses. :) I polished the bare metal surfaces with Simichrome Polish and a Dremel with a buffing tip, as well as a small wire wheel on the Dremel to remove rust.
 I always use TriFlow synthetic sewing machine oil to lubricate all the critical points and then original Singer Sewing Machine Oil to wipe down the body after cleaning it.

 Learn how to clean up your antique sewing machine or how to properly Oil Sewing Machines!
 Here’s another way to save a vintage or antique sewing machine – fix the cabinet with a Pallet Wood Inlay!

 Very cool!
 There are Vintage Industrial Machine groups on social media.
 They’re very helpful with lots of resources. -HS.

 Very good deal – what model did you get?
 I love these old machines. <3 -HS.